Neves369/Neves369/README.md

 ```

 ### I'm a beginner programming student, but I aim to learn more and more.
 I intend to continue my studies in JavaScript, python and IoT.
-In the near future I want to focus my studies on information security and get my Desec Certified Penetration Tester (DCPT) certificate.
+In the near future I want to focus my studies on information security.

 *"In life, I don't believe in conditional logic.
 Even if we can write the algorithm, we will never be able to execute it and explore the two arguments, because time does not move backwards"*